 Freshmen often take Fundamentals of Art which prepares them well for additional courses in the Visual Arts.

-Daniel Green (B.A., Spring Hill College; Masters in Educational Leadership, Lamar University) has been teaching at St. Thomas since 2002.
-His teaching assignments include the summer language arts program for freshmen, English IV, Speech, Theater I and Theater II.
-He is the Drama Guild moderator and his drama program is consistently recognized as one of the premiere theater programs in the Archdiocese.
+Daniel Green (B.A., Spring Hill College; M.Ed., Educational Leadership, Lamar University) has been teaching at St. Thomas since 2002.
+He teaches Theater I and II and Technical Theater I. Dan is the Drama Guild moderator and his drama program is consistently recognized as one of the premiere theater programs in the Archdiocese.

-Chau Nguyen (B.F.A., University of Notre Dame, M.A.T., Rhode Island School of Design) began teaching at St. Thomas in 2013.
-She teaches Fundamentals of Art, Printmaking I and II, Digital Graphics and Digital Photography.
-She previously worked for five years at Klein High School teaching art and digital graphics courses.
+Chau Nguyen (B.F.A., University of Notre Dame; M.A.T., Rhode Island School of Design) began teaching at St. Thomas in 2013.
+She teaches Drawing I, II and III, Printmaking I and II and Computer Graphics I and II.
+She previously worked for five years at Klein High School teaching art and digital graphics.
 Her artwork has been published as text illustrations for The Catholic Catalogues: A Field Guide to the Daily Acts that Make up a Catholic Life.

-Donald Thoede (B.M.E., Sam Houston State University.
-M.M., Michigan State University.
-M.Ed., Grand Canyon University.)
-Mr. Thoede has taught at St. Thomas in 1999.
-He instructs Music History, Beginning Band, Honors Music, String Orchestra, Fall Prep Band, Concert Band, Percussion/Hand Drum Ensemble/Drumline, Jazz Combo and Jazz Band.
+Donald Thoede (B.M.E., Sam Houston State University; M.M., Michigan State University; M.Ed., Grand Canyon University) has taught at St. Thomas in 1999.
+He teaches Band, Jazz Band.
+Orchestra, Music Theory and Beginning Band.
 Until 1997, he held the professorship of saxophone at Sam Houston State University.
 He performs regularly throughout Texas and Louisiana.